mkics/KWS_Challenge/README.md

 # KWS-Challenge

 Purpose of this project is to develop a Keyword Spotting hardware accelerator using a generative AI(such as Rapidgpt) to use on Caravel System-on-Chip.
 I will try to efficiently use as many coefficients as I can of the mel-frequency cepstrum algorithm.
 If better suited algorithms are found they will be used.
 The testbenches will also be written by the generative AI(as much as possible).
+Openlane will be used for the STA analysis.